From Abracadabra to Zombies | View All

 The alkaline diet consists of various foods, defined as alkaline or acidic, that allegedly will bring the pH of the blood to a level of slight alkalinity (7.35-7.45), a level which your body's homeostatic mechanisms will achieve regardless of the alkalinity of your diet.
 The alkaline diet gurus believe that an alkaline diet will put less stress on the body's natural homeostatic mechanisms and that this is essential to good health.

 Some proponents of the diet believe that it can prevent and cure cancer.
-One of the better-known proponents of this diet as a treatment for cancer is Robert O. Young, who treated Kim Tinkham for breast cancer before her death (I should say "advised," since a naturopath who gets his degree from a correspondence school is not qualified to treat cancer).
-Tinkham is featured on the website cancerangel.com and became instantly famous when she appeared as a guest on Oprah Winfrey's television program.
+One of the better-known proponents of this diet as a treatment for cancer is Robert O. Young, who treated Kim Tinkham for breast cancer until she died (I should say he 'advised' rather than 'treated' Tinkham, since a naturopath who gets his degree from a correspondence school is not qualified to treat any disease).
+Tinkham was featured on the website cancerangel.com and became instantly famous when she appeared as a guest on Oprah Winfrey's television program.
 Tinkham was grilled by Oprah about being inspired by The Secret, a program Winfrey has promoted on her show, to reject chemotherapy and heal herself.
 (You can view the program here if it hasn't been taken down yet.)
-She eventually determines that the best way to heal herself is by listening to the advice of Robert O. Young, who recommended the alkaline diet.
+She eventually determines that the best way to heal herself is by listening to the advice of Robert O. Young, who recommends the alkaline diet.
 Of course, there is no way to know how long Tinkham would have lived had she had chemotherapy and removal of part of one of her breasts, treatments recommended by her medical doctors.
 What we do know is that an intelligent woman with an apparently strong desire to live chose the advice of a rather dubious individual over the advice of her physician.
 Apparently, Tinkham discovered Young by doing "research" on the Internet.
 At one point in her "treatment" by Young, he claimed he had reversed her cancer.

 That Tinkham, though intelligent, was given to wishful thinking and magical thinking is evidenced by her finding inspiration in The Secret, a derivative collection of platitudes that have inspired the hopeless and the desperate since its origins in the New Thought movement of the 19th century.
 There are some obvious facts about the alkaline diet that should make one skeptical of the many claims made for it by Robert O. Young and others.
 There are also some things about Robert O. Young that apparently didn't awaken Tinkham's crap detector.
 (See the entry on Robert O. Young for more information about this dubious character.)